AndreyFriedman/M.I.A_Packages/README.md

 # M.I.A_Packages

-android applications about sending packages from stores with 3 types of users
+android applications about sending packages from stores (like 10bis and Wolt) with 3 types of users

 manager - can add products to list and manage them